SMHadley/liftoff-assignments/P2-Project_Outline/README.md

 Get Rebate:  Customer can access a rebate code for participating businesses after completing 2 transactions and writing 2 reviews.
 This should help to promote customer loyalty and repeat business.

-Business Opt-out:  Functionality allows business owners themselves to out of participation in the service as desired, and at no cost.
+Business Opt-out:  Functionality allows business owners themselves to opt out of participation in the service as desired, and at no cost.

 ### Technologies